Home Crosses Pagan symbols & customs Site search

 Consider for example, the food bowl and the dinner plate.
 They both give us a positive feeling.
 Rounding off rough edges seems cleaner.
 Roundness is a natural shape.
 Roundness is somehow an aesthetically pleasing shape.

-Contrast the nice warm sun shape with the jagged and terrifying shape of lightning.
+Contrast that with the jagged and terrifying shape of lightning.
 Consider the Nazi Schutzstaffel (SS) insignia incorporated into the Kiss logo.
-The pointed teeth of vampires are not so comforting, and we can even enhance the horror by choosing more pointy letters when we spell it as 'vampyres' (similarly 'wytches', 'magick', etc).
-The jagged dagger and crooked witch's hat seem somewhat more sinister and menacing than a straight dagger or hat.
+The pointed teeth of vampires are not so comforting, and we can even enhance the horror by choosing more pointy letters when we spell it as 'vampyres' (similarly 'wytches', 'magick', etc.).
+The jagged dagger and crooked witch hat seem somewhat more sinister and menacing than a straight dagger or hat.
 Straightness and roundness is nice for us.
 Crookedness is not.

 Zzzappp!